Alfresco/acs-deployment/docs/docker-compose-deployment.md

 1. Clone this repository or download a single file - [docker-compose](../docker-compose/docker-compose.yml).
 2. Navigate to the folder where the _docker-compose.yml_ file is located.
 3. Run ```docker-compose up```
-4. Navigate to the Admin Console and apply your trial license:
+4. Navigate to the Admin Console and apply your license:
 * [http://<machine_ip>:8082/alfresco/service/enterprise/admin/admin-license](http://localhost:8082/alfresco/service/enterprise/admin/admin-license) (```<machine_ip>``` will usually just be ```localhost```)
 * Default username and password is ```admin```
 * See [Uploading a new license](http://docs.alfresco.com/6.0/tasks/at-adminconsole-license.html) for more details